HarryPehkonen/ComputoPermutoBook/book/08_advanced_array_ops.md

 In Chapter 6, we introduced `map`, the fundamental tool for transforming arrays.
 However, transformation is only one part of the story.
 Often, you need to select a subset of items from an array or aggregate an entire array into a single value.

-This chapter introduces the remaining core array operators: `filter` and `reduce`.
-Mastering these three operators (`map`, `filter`, and `reduce`) will give you a complete and powerful toolkit for virtually any array manipulation task.
+This chapter introduces the remaining array operators: `filter`, `reduce`, and specialized query operators (`find`, `some`, `every`, `flatMap`).
+Mastering these operators alongside `map` will give you a complete and powerful toolkit for virtually any array manipulation task.

 ### `filter`: Selecting Items from an Array